cloudfoundry-attic/v3-capi-docs/README.md

 Getting Started
 ------------------------------

+- Ensure you have the latest version of NodeJS installed
-Start the test server: `bundle exec middleman server` You can now see the docs at <http://localhost:4567>.
+- Start the test server: `node_modules/.bin/gulp`
+- You can now see the docs at <http://localhost:8000>.